juniorsundarCasual/TGT/vault/volume-6.chapter-406.md

 "Mage Maddi, please be respectful!"
 Grace snapped.
 "Marie has just lost her Master."

 Rianna coughed as Shay-Hade also jabbed her hard with his elbows.
 He gave her a stern glare before apologising to Grace.
 The other Sect Members continued to investigate the sudden disappearance of the two children, while a single member split off from the group and followed Marie.

 ____

-Marie stepped into the small hut nestled in the heart of Twilight Village, a place once teeming with the vibrant presence of her Master.
-Time had not been kind to this humble abode; ever since the Sect relocated to the mountain, this hut had been left to the mercy of neglect and dust.
-The memories, however, lingered stubbornly, as vivid as the day they were made.

-The air inside was stale, thick with dust motes dancing in the slivers of light piercing through the cracks.
-Marie made her way to her Master's old mattress, an island in a sea of forgotten times.
-She sat down, the familiar yet now foreign fabric beneath her offering little comfort.
-Her elbows found their way to her knees, and she buried her face in her hands, a dam holding back an ocean of sorrow.

-A muffled wail broke from her, her palms barely containing the torrent of grief.
-The tears came unbidden, each one a testament to her loss.
-Her siblings, though safe, were far from her, and her Master, her mentor, her guide, had paid the ultimate price for their protection.

-"Why?!" she cried out, her voice cracking under the weight of her anguish.
-"Why, why, why...
-WHY?!"

-In the midst of her despair, Marie felt a presence beside her, quiet yet unmistakable.
-Before she could lift her head, a gentle hand wrapped around her, drawing her close.
-She felt her head being guided onto a comforting shoulder, a familiar, reassuring touch amidst the chaos of her emotions.

-"It's okay," Shuri's voice was a soft whisper, a soothing balm to Marie's frayed nerves.
-"Let it all out."

-Marie's defenses crumbled at the kindness in Shuri's embrace.
-She allowed herself to be vulnerable, to grieve without restraint.
-Her cries filled the hut, each sob a release of the pain she had been carrying.
-Shuri held her, a steadfast presence in the storm of Marie's sorrow, offering silent support and understanding.

-As Marie's fit diminished, Shuri asked, "Would you liked to talk about what happened?"

-"He's gone," Marie answered with a cracked voice.
-"He'd disappeared.
-And it's all my fault."

-"Why?"
-Shuri responded.
-"Why do you think it is your fault?"

-"Because..."
-Marie tried to come up with a response, an explanation of any kind, but her mind just didn't function.
-There were no thoughts left in her head anymore.

-"I want to be alone for a little bit.
-Can you leave me here?"
-Marie asked.

-"I don't think I can do that," Shuri responded.
-"When I was going through something like this, you didn't let me wallow in my own thoughts all alone.
-Even if you don't want to talk to me, let me be there with you.
-You can ignore me, I'll just sit over there in that corner silently."

-"Please-"

-"Don't argue over this," Shuri interjected while sucking in a sharp breath of air in protest.
-"You carry on as you were.
-Cry if you must, yell or swear if that helps.
-But don't collapse on me.
-I know that you are stronger than that.
-Do you think Elder Nara would wish to see you in this state?"

-"Don't!"
-Marie snapped angrily.

-Shuri raised her hand apologetically, "I guess its too soon.
-Well, I meant no offence."

-Shuri pulled over a seat for herself, the same one Marie's Master loved to sit cross-legged on, and sat over at the corner as she had promised.
-Marie looked at the girl pointedly, before shaking her head and leaving the hut.

-Marie chose to take a long walk, but was irked to notice that Shuri was still following her.
-Marie, in turn, activated her movement technique and built a hefty distance between herself and Shuri.
-But a few minutes later, she found the girl following her while breathing heavily.
-Since Shuri could no longer rely on her core to sustain herself, she was closer to a regular human.
-And so, exhaustion was something that couldn't be avoided.

-"Why are you following me?!"
-Marie voiced her annoyance.

-"I... told you.
-I can't... leave you... alone... when you... need me the most," Shuri said while wheezing.
-"Can... you slow down... please?!"

-Marie clicked her tongue before sitting down by a nearby tree and resting her back against the trunk.
-"Take five!"
-She commanded Shuri, to which the girl smiled gratefully and plopped down on her back.
-Marie revealed a faint smile before it faded and turned into one filled with melancholy.
-She looked towards the clear blue skies and let herself dwell on a singular thought.

-Her Master was gone... forever... and it was all her fault...

-____